Blog

 Which are the three primary types of home care services?

-The three primary categories of home care services are: (1) Skilled nursing care, which includes services provided or supervised by a Registered Nurse — such as wound care, IV therapy, medication administration, and disease monitoring; (2) Therapy services, which include physical, occupational, and speech therapy delivered in the patient's home; and (3) Personal care and support services, which include assistance with bathing, dressing, meal preparation, companionship, and activities of daily living provided by home health aides and CNAs.
-BrightStar Care of Burleson provides all three categories under one agency roof, which simplifies coordination for families and insurance plans alike.
+The three primary categories are: (1) Skilled nursing care — services provided or supervised by a Registered Nurse, including wound care, IV therapy, medication administration, and disease monitoring; (2) Therapy services — physical, occupational, and speech therapy delivered in the patient's home; and (3) Personal care and support services — assistance with bathing, dressing, meal preparation, companionship, and activities of daily living provided by home health aides and CNAs.
+PHCS home health care in SW Fort Worth and Burleson covers all three categories under one agency, which simplifies coordination for families and payers alike.